guy477/AffogatoRadar/readme.md

 ## Comments

-This entire readme was generated using a single prompt in Cursor (IDE) using OpenAI's o1-mini model and it LGTM.
+This entire readme was generated with a single prompt in Cursor (IDE) using OpenAI's o1-mini model and it LGTM.
 The future is here, folks.

 ---